 Enjoy this BBC clip about the precocious sea lions that inhabit Puerto Baquerizo Moreno, our home base on the island of San Cristobal.

 Please click the title of the desired tab to open it.

 Price & Inclusions

-If you prefer to have your own room, the single supplement will be added to your last payment.
-(Click here to understand why this single supplement is necessary).
+If you prefer to have your own room, a private room supplement of $799 USD will be added to your last payment.
+(Click here to understand why this supplement is necessary).
 Please note that we cannot guarantee you a roommate for this trip, and if you room alone, you will be responsible for the single supplement.

 - All accommodations in the Galapagos (please see note below for upgrade and value options)

 - Charter flight from Baltra to San Isabela

 - Charter flight from Isabela to San Cristobal (Both charter flights come to a total of $600 per person, but well worth it to avoid the boats between islands!)

 - San Cristobal Highlands tour

 - One more activity of your choice on Isabela: Volcano Sierra Negra hike or kayaking & snorkeling at the Tintoreras